danking/hail-cloud-docs/how-to-cloud.md

 "non-preemptible"](https://cloud.google.com/compute/docs/instances/preemptible).
 A
 preemptible VM is roughly one-fifth the per-hour cost of a non-preemptible VM.
 In return for this cheap price, Google reserves the right to shut the VM down with seconds of notice.
+This would happen in the event of other users who have requested a non-preemptible machine and Google assigns the preemptible machine that you created to said user.
 Generally, if you're starting a VM yourself for interactive analysis, you need a non-preemptible VM.
 Some applications, including [Hail](https://hail.is), can use preemptible VMs.